-Mortgages can be quite complicated for many, with difficult processes and technical words you don’t necessarily understand.
+Mortgages can be quite complicated for many, with difficult processes and technical words you might not necessarily understand.

 This refers to borrowing additional money from a mortgage lender, often for use on things like home improvements.
 Doing so, will increase the overall size of your mortgage.